 The Nintendo Switch Pro Controller is a perfect option if you need a beefier gamepad.
 The Nintendo Switch’s detachable Joy-Con controllers were the bell of the ball during the popular console’s launch.
 However, those tiny controllers can get pretty uncomfortable when playing for long periods.

-Sure, the Nintendo Switch Joy-Cons are an ingenious design for on-the-go, transformable play, but they’re not best suited to bigger hands or extended play sessions.
-Even sliding them into one of the optional Grip accessories, turning the Joy-Con halves into a more traditional single unit, left many wanting.
+Sure, the Nintendo Switch Joy-Cons are an ingenious design for on-the-go, transformable play, but they are nothing to write home about when it comes to long-term use.
+Players with bigger hands may also feel uncomfortable, thanks to these mini-controllers.
+Even sliding them into one of the optional Grip accessories, turning the Joy-Con halves into a more traditional single unit left many wanting.

-Enter the Pro Controller, a perfect match for the PS4’s DualShock 4 and the Xbox Wireless Controller for Xbox One and Xbox Series X/S, too.
-In fact, in many respects, it may even best those pads, even if it is one of the pricier offerings.
-Like any other official accessories, that also works for the Nintendo Switch Lite and Nintendo Switch OLED model, too.
+Enter the Pro Controller, a perfect match to the DualShock 4 for PS4, alongside the Xbox Wireless Controller for Xbox One and Xbox Series X/S. In fact, in many respects, it may even best those pads, even if it is one of the pricier offerings.
+Like any official accessory, it works for Nintendo Switch Lite and Nintendo Switch OLED, too.